Vishanki02/Netflix-Movie-Analysis/README.md

-# Netflix-Movie-Analysis
-This project analyzes Netflix movie data to uncover trends in genres, release years, ratings, and country-wise distribution.
-Using Python libraries like Pandas, NumPy, Matplotlib, and Seaborn, we clean, process, and visualize the data to extract insights.
-Key findings include the dominance of Drama and Comedy genres, an increasing number of movie releases over time, and the USA being the top content contributor.
-The analysis helps understand viewer preferences and Netflix's content strategy.
+# Netflix Movie Data Analysis

+## Project Overview
+This project explores **Netflix movie data** to find patterns in **genres, release years, ratings, and country-wise distribution**.
+The goal is to understand content trends and what Netflix focuses on.

+## What I Did
+Using **Python** and popular data libraries, we:
+✔️ Cleaned and processed the dataset
+✔️ Analyzed movie genres and their popularity
+✔️ Tracked how movie releases changed over time
+✔️ Examined country-wise content distribution

+## Key Insights
+📌 **Drama & Comedy** are the most common genres
+📌 **More movies** are being released over time
+📌 The **USA** produces the highest number of Netflix movies

+## Tools & Libraries Used
+- **Python**
+- **Pandas & NumPy** → Data cleaning & manipulation
+- **Matplotlib & Seaborn** → Data visualization